lockerpm/secrets-sdk-dotnet/README.md

 ## Reporting security issues

 We take the security and our users' trust very seriously.
-If you found a security issue in Locker SDK Python, please report the issue by contacting us at <contact@locker.io>.
+If you found a security issue in Locker SDK .NET, please report the issue by contacting us at <contact@locker.io>.
 Do not file an issue on the tracker.

 ## Contributing